Konvt/pgbar/README.md

 [###############                         ] [ 36.63%  |  36638968/100000000 |  21.27 kHz |   1s < 3s   ]
 ```
 ![example-color](images/example_color.gif)
+> The "Hz" indicates how many tasks are performed per second.

 The status bar is colored using escape sequences by default.